Why do great ideas fail to become great products?

 What is the Universal Idea Model and why does every innovator need to know it?

-The Universal Idea Model is a structured sentence template that forces any product or business idea to be expressed completely in a single, testable statement.
+The Universal Idea Model is a structured sentence template from The Innovation Mode methodology that forces any product or business idea to be expressed completely in a single, testable statement.
 It is the common grammar that connects every template in the Innovation Toolkit, and the fastest test of whether an idea is actually clear or just sounds compelling.

 • The model: 'An [object] for [class of users] that [does something] in order to [achieve a goal].
 Users benefit by [getting something back] when [they are in a specific situation].'